The CCP Advisory Board advises on general strategy to ensure that the Centre achieves its scientific aims and objectives.

 Morten is a former editor of the Journal of Industrial Economics and associate editor of the International Journal of Industrial Organization.
 He is also a former member of the Executive Committee of the European Association for Research in Industrial Economics (EARIE).

-Jacqueline Minor, European Commission
+Jacqueline Minor, previously at European Commission

 A lawyer by training, Jacqueline Minor began her career in the European Institutions at the Court of Justice in 1984.
 Since then she has covered different roles in both the Commission and the Court of Justice.
 She took up her post as Head of the Commission’s Representation in the UK on 16th February 2013.